Linked Lists are non-contiguous sequence of elements (called nodes here).

 -

-Remove Nodes till next Greater Node - we do it the reverse LL way, and we connect current to next greater and propagate back the greater element between current and greater link
+Remove Nodes till next Greater Node - we do it the reverse LL way, and we connect current to next greater and propagate back the greater node between current and greater link

 -